-As a free-market conservative, there are some key components Congress should adhere to when examining unhealthy consolidation.
+As a free-market conservative, there are some key components Congress should adhere to when examining unhealthy consolidation not stymie the growth of entrepreneurs.

 First, Congress needs to identify which government policies promote unhealthy consolidation, namely through Medicare and Medicaid, and how that wastes the taxpayers' money and reduces beneficiaries' quality of care.